-Chances are someone, or something sparked your initial interest, and that was enough to push you forward.
+Chances are that someone or something sparked your initial interest, and that was enough to push you forward.
 It could have been something you read by someone you admire.
 It could have been your child who wants you to play chess with them.
 These environmental supports can make taking action easier.
-Our physical environment either supports our goal-acquisition or hinders it.
+Our physical environment either supports our goal acquisition or hinders it.

 How do you handle the negative self-talk that stops you from trying?

-The message in The Little Engine That Could, a popular children’s book, has endured for almost one hundred years.
+The message in The Little Engine That Could, a popular children’s book, has endured for almost 100 years.
 The story, about a small train trying to get over a mountain to deliver Christmas gifts to children on the other side, has a central theme: perseverance.

 In the beginning, the little blue engine did not believe in its ability to get over the mountain, but because it had never been, and it wanted to help, the engine was motivated to try.
 Surrounding the train and encouraging her were all of the toys for the children, but it was what the train told herself that got her up the mountainside.

 “I think I can.
 I think I can.
 I think I can.”

 Giving yourself a mental high-five or an actual small reward when you accomplish your nano-habit is important.
 Every time you do, you increase your belief in your ability to continue.
 Researcher B. J. Fogg (2020) calls these tiny habits, but whatever term you use, the critical thing to know is that rewards, even small ones, matter.
 What gets rewarded by the release of dopamine in our brain gets repeated.

 For more specific ways that teachers, employers, consultants, coaches, and others can assist in the development and improvement of self-efficacy, keep reading.

 The Positive Psychology Toolkit is filled with great worksheets, tools, and activities designed for use with individuals and groups.